-Having become believer in 1987, I have, over time, distilled the Christian life down to one mantra: If we ain’t got grace, we ain’t got nothin’!
-Grace – God’s unmerited favor – is one thing we have that the world can neither take away from us nor offer to lost sinners.
+My life was radically changed in 1987 when Jesus saved me!
+I have, over time, distilled the Christian life down to one mantra: If we ain’t got grace, we ain’t got nothin’!
+Grace, God’s unmerited favor, is one thing we have that the world can neither take away from us nor offer to lost sinners.

 Amazing grace how sweet the sound that saved a wretch like me.